Here are the first two chapters of Vevin Song. Enjoy!

 'Them or us?'
 Rowan stared after them.
 'They're right.
 This is the wrong way.'

 'You know you're their hero.'
-Jason felt his boots sink in the slushy mud that had built up around the entrance of the cave.
+Jason's boots sank into the slush by the cave's mouth.
 'Grace and Conrad.
 Especially Con.'

-Rowan grunted, although Jason couldn't tell if this was an acknowledgement of what he said or because he was also struggling with the mud.
-Both of them tried to keep themselves light, lifting their boots as soon as they hit the mud to get to the cave quickly.
+Rowan grunted, although Jason couldn't tell if this was an acknowledgement of what he said or because he was also struggling with the slush.
+They both lifted their boots quickly, trying to skim across the mud and reach the cave.

 'So you could at least try to act like a hero,' Jason continued.
 'This is the day when we all need to be strong.'